-You can do the following using the ArcGIS Runtime SDK closet facilities task:
+You can do the following using the ArcGIS Runtime SDK closest facilities task:

 - Find the nearest facilities to incidents based on network travel time